-It makes the musical thoroughly modern and yet most certainly takes cues from the past and the rich tradition that it was borne out of.
+It makes the musical thoroughly modern and yet most certainly takes cues from the past and the rich tradition that it was born out of.
 The film’s knockout opening sequence is a far grander more audacious riff off of The Young Girls of Rochefort’ while the film’s ending reflects Chazelle’s deep affection for Umbrellas of Cherbourg wedded with the fantasy scapes of An American in Paris.

 But sandwiched in between those obvious touchstones is a film that’s at moments mesmerizing, beautiful, and engaging on its own merits.
 Chazelle’s sheer boldness behind the camera is thoroughly impressive because he commits to telling his story in the most extraordinary way possible.
 It dares to dream, succumbing to the glories of the movie musical, taking risks that generally pay off in a big way.
 Like Jacque Demy he plants his film in the real world, in this case, contemporary Los Angeles, but he also stylizes it through elements such as production design, color, and lighting.

-Beginning with the extended artistry of the initial traffic number cinematographer Linus Sandgren’s camera is about as fluid as they come even overtly so bringing such attention to itself that in many respects it becomes another figure, shaping how we view every one of these environments.
+Beginning with the extended artistry of the initial traffic number, cinematographer Linus Sandgren’s camera is about as fluid as they come, even overtly so, bringing such attention to itself that in many respects it becomes another figure, shaping how we view every one of these environments.
 Its conspicuous ways generally help to turn dance sequences and musical numbers into dynamic spectacles but there are individual moments where we might still question if a more static perspective is in order.

 Still, it’s easy enough to disregard this as the camera is constantly casting its gaze on the world painted with the vibrant tones that brighten Los Angeles and allow it to enter a stylized awe-evoking state of eye-popping energy.
-Likewise, the storyline mixes and matches real life locales with the artistic and the magical.
-It succeeds in becoming a diverse patchwork of lighting and staging that sets the tone for every moment our stars are on the screen as everything from the backdrops to the very clothing that the actors wear is an extension of their current state.
+Likewise, the storyline mixes and matches real-life locales with the artistic and the magical.
+It succeeds in becoming a diverse patchwork of lights and staging that sets the tone for every moment our stars are on the screen as everything from the backdrops to the very clothing that the actors wear is an extension of their current state.

 Emma Stone is a real winner, genuinely hilarious and cute while still being overwhelmingly compelling as she struggles through her acting career balancing her “real job” as a barista with her true aspirations as an actress.
 And to his credit, although I wasn’t all that sure about Ryan Gosling in this film, with Stone by his side somehow it works rather magically superseding any other objection we might have about his performance.
 Like Astaire & Rogers, the song and dance routines become the galvanizing moments in the film as they should be.
 True, they hardly have the same caliber but their chemistry is what it holds it all together.

 In all the other nooks and crannies you see the affection for film.
 The Killers poster on the wall, Ingrid Bergman’s face plastered up in the bedroom, and movie nights watching Bringing up Baby and Notorious with Grandma.
 But that’s only matched by the infatuation with jazz that similarly surges through the narrative.
 In this case, Sebastian is the vehicle for this passion.
-As far as criticisms the only one that I have heard voiced and I too can call into question is the very fact that a caucasian male wants to resurrect jazz in its purist sense.
+As far as criticisms the only one that I have heard voiced and I too can call into question is the very fact that a Caucasian male wants to resurrect jazz in its purest sense.

 If nothing else it’s highly ironic because tradition says that this is an African-American art founded in those roots.
 That’s not to say that others cannot take the mantle necessarily but in some ways, Sebastian seems to think that people like Keith (John Legend) have sold out on their culture.
 I suppose that issue is still up for debate long after the credits roll.